-Invisible Dust is deeply committed to supporting local regional communities to become ambassadors for climate change.
+Invisible Dust is deeply committed to supporting local and regional communities to become ambassadors for climate change.
 Understanding local environmental issues and learning how to talk about them is the beginning of a journey.
 ECOde aims is to support children and young people to respond imaginatively to environmental issues, to start taking responsibility and to begin influencing change.

 ECOde introduces children and young people to the natural world, inspiring them to investigate local biodiversity and understand that human activity can affect nature in negative ways.
 It helps them to join the dots, ask questions and find creative ways to inform the wider public about climate change and environmental issues closer to home.